luxi-huang/NotAnyMike.github.io/_posts/2017-12-18-Solving-CarRacing.md

 Usually, it is a good idea in general to **clip the gradient** as well, given that gradient is high dimension, it is easier to clip its norm.
 This aims to avoid the exploiting gradient problem as well as taking to big steps which can result in non-optimal step-sizes.
 Usually, this is part of the configuration of the algorithm.

 Finally it is important to have in mind that changing the observation space changes the underlying works of the convolutional layers, usually images come as tensors of  `NxHxWxC` where `N`is the number of frames in the batch, `H`and `W` is the height and weight and `C`is the channels, in the default environment $$C=3$$ because of the three RGB channels.
-We have to modify it to $$C=4$$ and in my case the dimensions changes to `NxCxWxH`.
+We have to modify it to $$C=4$$.